 - Pre-departure preparation and in-country orientation

-- All accommodations and most meals
+- All accommodations and meals (excluding personal travel)

 - Supplementary lectures and special events